Our Services Are Currently OnlyAvailable For Georgia Residents*

 Wrongful Death, Pedestrian Accidents, and Wage & Hour Violations:

-The Indigent Project empowers individuals in St. Simons with Legal Aid to understand their legal rights in cases of wrongful death, wage and hour violations, and pedestrian accidents.
-We foster a supportive community where individuals can find the necessary legal help and additional services.
+The Indigent Project empowers individuals in St. Simons with Legal Aid to understand their legal rights, including cases of wrongful death, pedestrian accidents, and wage and hour violations.
+We aim to foster a supportive community where individuals can find the legal help they need.

 Empower yourself with our support—Reach out today!

-The Indigent Project also extends its Legal Aid services to workers in St. Simons dealing with job-related injuries, workers’ compensation claims, and other personal injuries.
-By providing access to expert legal guidance and connecting individuals with the right resources, we seek to help ensure that everyone, regardless of financial situation, can achieve a fair outcome.
+The Indigent Project also extends its Legal Aid services to workers in St. Simons experiencing workers’ compensation claims, job-related injuries, and other not-at-fault injuries.
+By providing access to expert legal guidance and connecting you with the right resources, we aim to help everyone achieve a fair outcome, regardless of their financial situation.

 Don’t navigate this alone—Let us help you!